realmagicgreen/magicgreen11ty/src/articles/2020-07-14-raising-awareness.md

 ---
 title: Raising Awareness
 subtitle: "Mission Blue inspires action to explore and protect the ocean for a global network of marine protected areas."
+description: "Mission Blue inspires action to explore and protect the ocean, ignite public support for a global network of marine protected areas." # max 160 digits
 category: solutions
 date: 2020-07-14
 published: true